|JOB CODE:||151250 |

 Assists supervisor with maintaining records, parts inventory, and equipment information.

 |Knowledge of the operation of sewage pumping and treatment facilities.

 Knowledge of principles and practices of the electrical trade.

 Knowledge of methods, tools, and materials in the repair and maintenance of electrical systems, air systems, and mechanical systems.

 Knowledge of local and national electrical codes.

-Knowledge of pumps and motors used in the lift stations, and of instrumentation.
+Knowledge of pumps and motors used in pump stations.

 Skill in the use of electronic testing equipment.

-Skill in the operation of hand tools and heavy equipment used on a project.
+Skill in the operation of hand tools and heavy equipment to perform assigned tasks.